ManuelePasini/slides-markdown/slides/digital_twins.md

   ##### Entity required schema

   - "id": follows the NGSI standard (urn-ngsi-[...]) and define the existence of an entity in the graph
-  - "type": defines the label of the node in the graph.
+  - "type": defines the label of the node/edge in the graph.

   ##### Entity optional schema